duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_quickstart.md

 # My First Goodie Instant Answer!

-If you are new to DuckDuckHack, you're in the right place.
-This Quick Start will get you straight to the fun parts of creating a Goodie Instant Answer.
+**If you are new to DuckDuckHack, you're in the right place.** This Quick Start will get you straight to the fun parts of creating a Goodie Instant Answer.

-If you are more experienced with DDH, feel free to continue to the [Basic Tutorial](https://duck.co/duckduckhack/goodie_basic_tutorial) to dive deeper into the functionality of a Goodie.
-All important information will also be covered there.
+**If you are more experienced with DDH, feel free to continue to the [Basic Tutorial](https://duck.co/duckduckhack/goodie_basic_tutorial)**.
+There, you'll dive right into the functionality of a Goodie.
+All important information is covered there.

 *We're itching to help you out.
 Stuck on something?
 Got a question?
 Shoot us an email at **open@duckduckgo.com** and we'll jump on the chance to help.*